Ermi277/zero_day/README.md

-*Empahsize* hello this is my first push from vagrant
+*Emphasize* hello this is my first push from vagrant